puppetlabs/bolt/pre-docs/inventory_file_generating.md

 One of the following authentication methods is required

--    `--token-file` The path to the PE Authorization token.
+-    `--token-file` The path to the PE authorization token.

-or

--    `--cert` The path to a client ssl certificate to authenticate with.
--    `--key`  The private key for that certificate.
+-    `--cert` and `--key` The path to a client ssl certificate, and the private key for that certificate.

 ```